 Chandigarh Police diluted stalking case against BJP leader’s son, says Congress

-The party also accused the BJP of colluding with the accused, instead of finding them guilty.
+BJP leader Subramanian Swamy said he would file a PIL in the case.

-Former Union Minister and senior Congress leader Manish Tewari on Sunday accused the Chandigarh Police of diluting the stalking case against Haryana BJP President Subhash Barala’s son Vikas.
-Vikas and his friend Ashish Kumar were arrested on Saturday for harassing a woman in their SUV while she was driving home on Friday night.
+Former Union Minister and senior Congress leader Manish Tewari on Sunday accused the Chandigarh Police of diluting the stalking case against Haryana Bharatiya Janata Party President Subhash Barala’s son Vikas.
+Vikas Barala and his friend Ashish Kumar were arrested on Saturday for harassing a woman in their SUV while she was driving home on Friday night.

 Tewari said that the Chandigarh Police should have invoked Section 354-D read with attempted abduction with intent to rape with their drunken state in mind, and this would have ensured they were not released on bail, The Indian Express reported.
 “Instead, they diluted the matter,” he said.